chickenbro-1/interview_questions/Mysql.md

 For more detail refer to those article on [Enumerator (Enum) in MySQL](https://www.geeksforgeeks.org/enumerator-enum-in-mysql)

-### 39. How can you control max size of heap in MySQL?
+### 39. How can you control max size of heap in MySQL?✅

 MySQL config variable **max\_heap\_table\_size** can be used to control the max size of [heap](https://www.geeksforgeeks.org/heap-sort).